-Having a baby is certainly a life changing experience!
-Not only are you are expanding your family with a new addition, you'll also be adjusting to a new lifestyle and schedule as well as changes with your finances.
+Having a baby is certainly a life-changing experience!
+Not only are you are expanding your family with a new addition, you'll also be adjusting to a new lifestyle and schedule as well as changes in your finances.

 "Having babies can cost a lot of money but with some good planning you can ensure that you still meet your financial goals."

 Yes, having babies can cost a lot of money but with some good planning, you can ensure that you are able to cover your child's needs and still meet your financial goals.
 So let's talk through some of the things you can be doing to make sure you stay on top of your finances as you adjust to expanding your family.